Matt Thiessen: Personal life

 Thiessen was born in St. Catharines, Ontario.
 His parents divorced when he was six years old and living in Stevensville, Ontario.
 Later, his mother remarried and the family moved to Bolivar, Ohio, where he met and befriended future bandmates Matt Hoopes and Brian Pittman.
 The three have said that they have known each other since first or second grade.
+He is a graduate of Tuscarawas Valley High School, where he was also voted Class President in 1998.
+He also attended Malone University.

 Thiessen dated future pop star Katy Perry for a time from 2003 until 2005, and wrote several songs with her and Glen Ballard during her early recording sessions.
 One of the songs the three wrote, "Long Shot", would go on to be recorded by Kelly Clarkson on her 2009 album All I Ever Wanted.
 Remaining on good terms with Perry, he also co-wrote "Dressin' Up from Teenage Dream: The Complete Confection.

 In 2008, it was announced that Thiessen proposed to Shannon Murphy, a morning radio co-host of the "Mojo in the Morning" show based in Detroit.
 The couple planned for an August 22, 2009 wedding.
 However, the engagement was terminated in December of that year.
 Murphy later reported that, though they were no longer together, they were on good terms.

 Thiessen married Emily Wright on August 23, 2015, in New York City, with Matt Hoopes as his best man.
 They kept the engagement and marriage a secret from the public.
 The couple divorced in February 2018.